NorthStarUAS/ImageAnalysis/motion/README-streaming.md

 Trace the value of **Gx** through the algorithm when max rank = 2

-Note: the variables a1, a2, a3, ...  b1, b2, ..., etc. represent
+Note: the variables a1, a2, a3, ...  b1, b2, ..., etc. used below
-any number.
+represent any number.
 The main point is to show what portions of the matrices hold information, and what portion are padded with zeros, or a 1 as the expansion and POD compression is performed.

 ### Initialization: